bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="6.5in" height="2.8555555555555556in"} -->

-Having considered some of these examples, we\'ll go on to an exercise where we will actually write some JavaScript based code to control our carousel.
+Having considered some of these examples, we&apos;ll go on to an exercise where we will actually write some JavaScript based code to control our carousel.